Skip to Content

 • Your finances.
 Dissolving a marriage requires divorcing spouses to carefully account for their assets and debts and find workable solutions for their division.
 In addition to completing financial affidavits, you’ll need to explore ways to effectively address financial issues such as alimony and the equitable distribution of marital property.
 In some cases, spouses will need to deal with prenuptial agreements or postnuptial agreements, or the various challenges that come with high-net-worth, professional practices, and other complicated assets.

 • Your future.
-Family courts encourage divorcing parties to strike compromise when devising divorce settlements.
+Family courts encourage divorcing parties to strike a compromise when devising divorce settlements.
 As such, you’ll want to consider what is worth “fighting for” and what isn’t, as well as the cost and emotional savings that come with mediated or collaborative divorce.
 While courts allow for post-decree modifications, you should never bank on being able to change aspects of your settlement you don’t like.

 One of the first steps you should take is consulting with a qualified divorce attorney.
 Legal professionals offer insights that can help identify potential hurdles specific to your case and provide solutions tailored to your unique circumstances.
 They can advise on the implications of joint accounts, shared debts, and the impact of any existing legal agreements.